Zequez/logseq-vault/pages/Stuff I Want to Change in LogSeq.md

-- I feel very angry about how the journal pages in LogSeq are, I want them to scroll upwards (start on the bottom of the page, as if I'm writing on a long scroll)
+- I feel very angry about how the journal pages in [[LogSeq]] are, I want them to scroll upwards (start on the bottom of the page, as if I'm writing on a long scrol[[]]
 - And I feel angry also about the fixed [[Gregorian Calendar]] date!
 I want it changed to the [[Galactic Synchro]] -